agsb/6502.toy/README.md

 The pages $0400-$0FFF are reserved for future expansion, programs start at $1000.

-The Forth uses RAM from $1000 to $EFFF and $00D0-$00DF 16 bytes at page zero.
+The Forth uses RAM from $1000 to $DFFF, $00D0-$00DF 16 bytes at page zero and ???? to ???? at page one.

 ## Ideas

-1. The initial memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.
+1. Use 32k SRAM + 32k SRAM + 8k EEPROM (shadow) and devices
-2. Use 32k SRAM + 32k SRAM + 8k EEPROM (shadow)
+2. Use 32k SRAM-0 + banks x 16k SRAM-N + 8k SRAM-0 + 8k EEPROM and devices
-3. Use 32k SRAM + banks x 16k SRAM + 8k SRAM + 8k EEPROM
+3. The initial memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

 ## Links